 Note: The value name contains spaces and capital letters; you must include these as well.

-When you are using Outlook 2013, note that the default behavior has changed.
+When you are using Outlook 2013 or later, note that the default behavior has changed.
 When the value is missing, it will behave as if the value is set to 0 rather than 1.
 So the default is to always send a link rather than embed the images.

 This can be particular troublesome for signatures which include images, especially when they are being generated by a script in corporate environments.